nunocraveiro/milk-app/README.md

 * Clone the project and npm install on both backend and frontend folders

 * Start both backend and frontend with npm start.

+## Additional info

+* Cart stays saved on page refresh but clears on tab close.

 ## Future features

-* Pagination

 * Mobile responsiveness